 Street Shooting Tips

 I have been asked many times how I approach people on the street in order to take photographs of them.
-In 2013 my friend in Puerto Rico, Hector Merced asked me to write down some of the street shooting techniques and learnings I've discovered over the years.
-There are hundreds of online street photography tips ....... here are some of mine:
+Years ago, a follower in Puerto Rico asked me to write down some of the street shooting techniques and learnings I've discovered over the years.
+These are old but they still work today!

 Street Lesson # 1 - Turn Your Subjects Into Participants